Structure in the speed of sound: from neutron stars to heavy-ion collisions: Equation of state

 In the left panel of Fig.~\ref{fig:NS_EOS}, one can see the three NS EOSs considered in this work.
-The distinguishing feature of eos1, eos2, and eos3 is a peak created by a very steep rise in $c_s^2$ starting at $n_B=1.5$, $2$, and $3\ n_{\txt{sat}}$, respectively, followed by an exponential relaxation to the conformal limit.
+The distinguishing feature of eos1, eos2, and eos3 is a peak created by a very steep rise in $c_s^2$ starting at $n_B=\{1.5,~2.0,~3.0\}~n_{\txt{sat}}$, respectively, followed by an exponential relaxation to the conformal limit.
+These particular EOSs are chosen to explore the question whether extremely massive neutron stars (or, equivalently, extreme peaks in the speed of sound) are excluded based on the inconsistency of the corresponding EOSs with inferences from heavy-ion collision measurements.
 In all cases, the maximum mass of the stellar sequence occurs at relatively low densities.
-The early peak in $c_s^2$, characterizing eos1, leads to a maximum central density of $n_B^{\txt{max}}\approx 3.5\ n_{\txt{sat}}$, the peak at intermediate $n_B$ corresponding to eos2 allows for a central density of $n_B^{\txt{max}}\approx\ 4.5\ n_{\txt{sat}}$, and the late peak in $c_s^2$ used in eos3 results in a maximum central density of almost $n_B^{\txt{max}}\approx 6\ n_{\txt{sat}}$.
+The early peak in $c_s^2$, characterizing eos1, leads to a maximum central density of $n_B^{\txt{max}}\approx 3.5 n_{\txt{sat}}$, the peak at intermediate $n_B$ corresponding to eos2 allows for a central density of $n_B^{\txt{max}}\approx\ 4.5 n_{\txt{sat}}$, and the late peak in $c_s^2$ used in eos3 results in a maximum central density of almost $n_B^{\txt{max}}\approx 6 n_{\txt{sat}}$.
 The middle panel of Fig.~\ref{fig:NS_EOS} shows the corresponding dependence of pressure on energy density.
 There, the peaks in $c_s^2$ as a function of $n_B$ lead to corresponding changes in the slope of the pressure as a function of the energy density.
 In the right panel of Fig.~\ref{fig:NS_EOS}, where we show the mass-radius sequence calculated using the Tolman-Oppenheimer-Volkoff equation~\cite{Oppenheimer:1939ne,Tolman:1939jz} for all three EOSs together with relevant constraints, one can see how the three considered locations of a peak in $c_s^2$ influence the mass-radius curves.
-We note that one should use some caution when comparing with the GW170817 mass-radius extraction, as there is some dependence on the choice of the EOS used to obtain the constraint, in particular on whether one uses a spectral EOS vs.\ universal relations~\cite{LIGOScientific:2018cki} (also see Ref.~\cite{Landry:2020vaw} for a discussion of Gaussian processes and Ref.~\cite{Tan:2021nat} for a discussion of binary Love relations); we also note here that spectral and polytropic EOSs cannot describe nontrivial structures in $c_s^2$.
+We note that one should use some caution in considering the allowed mass-radius region extracted from GW170817, as there is some dependence on the choice of the EOS used to obtain the constraint, in particular on whether one uses a spectral EOS vs.\ universal relations~\cite{LIGOScientific:2018cki} (also see Ref.~\cite{Landry:2020vaw} for a discussion of Gaussian processes and Ref.~\cite{Tan:2021nat} for a discussion of binary Love relations); we also note here that spectral and polytropic EOSs cannot describe nontrivial structures in $c_s^2$.
 This dependence of the extracted mass-radius posterior from gravitational wave data on the EOS and its effect on the extracted maximum mass is discussed in ~\cite{Tan:2021ahl}, see in particular Fig.~8.

 The results from the right panel of Fig.~\ref{fig:NS_EOS} make it clear why these three specific EOSs were chosen for the current study.
 One can see that eos1 is a very extreme EOS that is near the large-radius edge of the posterior distribution for extracted mass-radius region of GW170817.
 In consequence, it produces a very large maximum mass of $3 M_{\odot}$.
 In contrast, eos3 is positioned towards the other end of the posterior distributions of observed neutron stars and has a maximum mass of $\approx 2.2 M_{\odot}$.
 This value still corresponds to a large maximum mass, but also happens to fall within recent bounds based on merging systems of binary neutron stars and quasi-universal relations~\cite{Nathanail:2021tay}.
 In between the extremes of eos1 and eos3, we have eos2 that fits right through the center of all astrophysical constraints and reaches to nearly $2.5 M_\odot$ for its maximum mass.
 With these three EOSs, we can explore the extreme variants of heavy neutron stars with eos1 and eos3, while eos2 leads to more moderate results.